-Paternity Leave This is for the new fathers around the time of child birth and is usually of shorter duration.
-Parental Leave The accompanying recommendation (No. 165) to ILO Convention on Family Responsibilities provides for parental leave as an option available to either parent to take long leave of absence (paid or unpaid) without resigning from work.
+Summary of Provisions under ILO Convention Paternity leave is for the new fathers around the time of childbirth and is usually of shorter duration.
+Recommendation (No. 165) provides for parental leave as an option available to either parent to take long leave of absence (paid or unpaid) without resigning from work.
 Parental leave is usually taken once the maternity and paternity leave have been exhausted.
 For working parents, laws may define the portion of parental leave that has to be compulsorily taken by fathers or mothers.
-Flexible Work Option for Parents / Work-Life Balance Recommendation 165 asks for looking into measures for improving general working conditions through flexible work arrangements.
-06/13 Maternity and Work ILO Conventions on maternity and work An earlier Convention (103 from 1952) prescribed at least 12 weeks maternity leave, 6 weeks before and 6 weeks after.
-However, a later convention (No. 183 from year 2000) requires that maternity leave be at least 14 weeks of which a period of six weeks compulsory leave should be after childbirth.
-China has not ratified both Conventions 103 & 183.
+Flexible Work Option for Parents / Work-Life Balance Recommendation 165 asks the employers to look into the measures for improving general working conditions through flexible work arrangements.